Image2Gcode: Image-to-G-code Generation for Additive Manufacturing Using Diffusion-Transformer Model: Future Work

 A particularly promising direction involves integration with autonomous manufacturing frameworks such as LLM-3D Print~\cite{jadhav2024llm}, which employs multi-agent LLM systems for defect detection, process monitoring, and adaptive parameter control in additive manufacturing.
 The current Image2Gcode framework generates toolpaths based solely on geometric conditioning, but incorporating natural language interfaces through LLMs would enable higher-level reasoning about manufacturing objectives.
-For instance, an LLM agent could interpret user specifications such as ``optimize for minimum print time while maintaining 80\% infill densit'' or ``prioritize surface finish on top layer'' and translate these objectives into conditioning signals for the diffusion model.
+For instance, an LLM agent could interpret user specifications such as ``optimize for minimum print time while maintaining 80\% infill density'' or ``prioritize surface finish on top layer'' and translate these objectives into conditioning signals for the diffusion model.
 This could be implemented through learned embeddings that modulate the denoising process based on LLM-extracted manufacturing intent, or through iterative refinement where LLM agents evaluate generated toolpaths and provide feedback for regeneration.
 Such integration would bridge the gap between human design intent, automated visual-to-toolpath generation, and process-level optimization, creating a comprehensive AI-driven manufacturing pipeline from concept to fabrication.

-Future extensions toward full 3D awareness, explicit process parameter conditioning, and tighter integration with multi-agent manufacturing systems will further enhance the framework's versatility and robustness, advancing the vision of accessible, intelligent, and adaptive additive manufacturing workflows.
+Ultimately, these extensions toward full 3D awareness, explicit process parameter conditioning, and tighter integration with multi-agent manufacturing systems will further enhance the framework's versatility and robustness, advancing the vision of accessible, intelligent, and adaptive additive manufacturing workflows.